iundd/a11y_me_video/Documentation/AdminstratorManual/Installation/Index.rst

 ==================================================

 *  **Get it from the Extension Manager:** Switch to the module `Admin Tools > Extensions`.
-*  Switch to `Get Extensions` and search for the extension key **a11y_me_video**
+*  Switch to `Get Extensions` and search for the extension key **a11y_me_video**.
-*  install the extension from the repository.
+*  Install the extension from the repository.

 Download from extensions.typo3.org
 ==================================

 *  Go to `<https://extensions.typo3.org/extension/a11y_me_video>`__
-   and get the current version from by downloading the zip version
+   and get the current version by downloading the zip version

 Preparation: Include static TypoScript
 ======================================